|

 Between acupuncture sessions I often give this topical to my patients for home use to help with the pain and itch.
 Just spray on the affected area, and gently massage into the skin.
 CLICK HERE to schedule an appointment if you have a keloid scar that it painful or itchy.
 Acupuncture is more widely accepted and used than herbs for wound healing.
 Acupuncture increases blood flow to the wound site, which is important for healing.
 This study by Pubmed https://pmc.ncbi.nlm.nih.gov/articles/PMC3529882/ revealed that at 7 days the wound size in acupuncture-treat group was decreased more significantly compared to the control group, when they examined whether acupuncture has an effect on wound healing in injured rats.
 In this video below Dr. Thomas N. Leung, Pharm BS., DACM, L.Ac, CEO of Kamwo Herbs explains how San Qi (Pseudoginseng) and Bai Zhu (Atractylodes macrocephala) facilitates closing of open bedsores, non healing ulcers and diabetic sores.
 Read more on non healing sores here, here and here.
 Purchase a jar of Regenicare here and San Qi here.

 Joint limitation leading to pain in other parts of the body - importance of full body mobility.
+What is the difference between movement therapy, sports acupuncture, chiropractic care, and sports massage - and which one is better?

 How does acupuncture and dry needling help fix muscle pain?
 Muscles need two things in order to properly work: activation and strength.
 1. Needling motor points of injured muscles will help activating the muscle and through the muscle's motor neuron it help reconnecting it with your brain 🧠.
 2. Needling around the injury site the needle breaks up accumulations and cause micro trauma.
 Blood then brings the healing cells of inflammation, nutrients and oxygen and carries away waste products.
 3. Various Traditional Chinese Acupoints stimulate circulation, reduce pain, swelling, inflammation and move energy.
 CLICK HERE to book an appointment today if you are in pain.